sabarieshkarthic/Network-Traffic-Analysis/README.md

 | `jitter` | Std deviation of gaps |
 | `byte_ratio_uplink_downlink` | Ratio of LAN uplink to downlink bytes |

-These features are fast to compute and effective for modeling traffic behavior.
+These features are used for modeling traffic behavior.

 ---

 ## 🔍 Literature‑Inspired Approach
-This system follows a lightweight variant of common network ML pipelines:

 - Clustering to infer traffic types from unlabeled data
 - Tree‑based models for interpretability
 - Regression for continuous QoS indicators

-These choices balance performance and real-time responsiveness.

 ---